Finiteness theorems for the Picard objects of an algebraic stack

 Let $S$ be a base scheme.
 We consider functors from $(Sch/S)^{\text{op}}$ to $(Sets)$.
-We will need the notions of quasi-compact, quasi-separated or finite presentation functors or morphims of functors, even if the functors are not representable.
+We will need the notions of quasi-compact, quasi-separated or finite presentation functor or morphim of functors, even if the functors are not representable.

 \begin{sousdefi} A morphism of functors $F \fleche G$ is surjective if for every field $K$ and every point $\xi$ in $G(K)$, there is an extension $L$ of $K$ such that $\xi_L$ is in the image of $F(L)$. \end{sousdefi}